azagoruyko/rigBuilder/README.md

 - Launch a Function Browser to discover and run Python functions from a folder.
 - Run in Maya or standalone with either `PySide2` or `PySide6` (based on what is available).

+## Widget template notes

+- The legacy `lineEdit` template has been removed.
+- Use `lineEditAndButton` instead (you can keep the button disabled when needed).
+- Older module data that still contains `lineEdit` is auto-converted to `lineEditAndButton` at load time for backward compatibility.

 ## Runtime modes

 ### Maya mode (default)